Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis: Experiments

-\paragraph{Performance of Open-sourced Models.} As shown in Table~\ref{tab:open-source-eval-results-wrt-duration}, among the 7B models, Chat-UniVi-V1.5 achieves the best performance with 41.2\%.
-LLaVA-NeXT-Video with 34B LLM achieves an accuracy of 52.5\%, demonstrating its stronger capabilities, especially in the tasks of attribute perception, spatial reasoning, and information synopsis, as exhibited in Figure~\ref{fig:gemini-eval-wrt-question-type}.
-Nevertheless, there still remains a significant gap between LLaVA-NeXT-Video and Gemini Pro 1.5, particularly in counting problems, action recognition, and temporal perception, indicating substantial room for improvement.
-It is observed that adding subtitles can also help the open-sourced models.
-For example, the accuracy of LLaVA-NeXT-Video improves from 52.5\% to 56.0\%.
-It is regrettable that none of the open-sourced models support audio input.
+As shown in Table~\ref{tab:open-source-eval-results-wrt-duration}, among the 7B models, VITA-1.5 achieves the best performance with 56.1\%.
+VILA-1.5 with 34B LLM achieves an accuracy of 59\%, demonstrating its stronger capabilities, especially in the tasks of spatial reasoning, attribute perception, and information synopsis (Figure~\ref{fig:gemini-eval-wrt-question-type}).
+Nevertheless, there remains a significant gap between VILA-1.5 and Gemini Pro 1.5, particularly in counting problems, action recognition, and temporal perception, indicating substantial room for improvement.
+Regarding modality, adding subtitles consistently improves the performance of open-source models.
+Unfortunately, most of the open-source models do not support audio input, so audio evaluation is omitted.

 Apart from video MLLMs, we also evaluate the performance of image MLLMs on Video-MME.
 Table~\ref{tab:open-source-eval-results-wrt-duration} reveals that image-based Qwen-VL-Max and InterVL-Chat-V1.5 attain comparable performance to LLaVA-NeXT-Video, demonstrating their superior generalization capacity on sequential data, and the universality of Video-MME in both image and video MLLMs.
-Meanwhile, it also indicates that image understanding is the foundation of video understanding.
+It also indicates that image understanding is the foundation of video understanding.